Are you wondering when the best time to go to Cancun is? Well, you’re not alone.

 As this is one of the best times to go to Cancun, there are still quite a lot of tourists.
 Make sure to book activities ahead of time and arrive at the beach early for the best spot!

 February in Cancun also brings Carnaval, a week-long celebration leading up to Ash Wednesday.
-You’ll find some Carnaval festivities in downtown Cancun with live music, delectable treats, parades, and of course plenty of tequila.
+You’ll find some Carnaval festivities in downtown Cancun with live music, different types of tacos, parades, and of course plenty of tequila.

 Cancun in March